AntonioFasano/filleR/README.md

-    plot.new()                    #Create a blank plot, where we will want to write our text plot.window(xlim=c(0,WIDTH), ylim=c(0,HEIGHT)) #Fit plot to paper size text(0, .5, 'hello', pos=4, offset=0)   #Write to the right of coords without default .5 offset
+    plot.new()                    #Create a blank plot, where we will want to write our text plot.window(xlim=c(0,WIDTH), ylim=c(0,HEIGHT)) #Fit plot to paper size text(0, .5, 'hello', pos=4, offset=0)   #Write without default .5 offset

     dev.off()                     #Close device, that is saving for a PDF device

 Change `WIDTH,  HEIGHT` above to your actual paper size.

-Since `text` will be used quite often, and we might want to change font and magnification, it is better to define a specialised print function:
+Since the `text` function will be used quite often and we might want to change font and magnification, it is better to define a specialised print function:

     ###Print left aligned
     MAGNI=1    #Magnification factor